mjordanmiller/20230821DataEngineering/Activities/SQL/DDL Exercises.md

         - Identify the PKs, relationships, and cardinality for each entity
         - Determine any additional columns that should be included for management purposes
             - Hint: Audit changes
+        - Create a .sql script that creates all of the tables including relationships and constraints.

 ```Python
 class Author: